hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 ### Step 5: Connecting to the Deployed VM via RDP

-As the final step, we need to connect to our VM through RDP to check if our softwares/tools are properly installed.
+The final step involves connecting to the deployed VM through Remote Desktop Protocol (RDP) to verify the proper installation of software and tools.

 ![Screenshot 2023-12-21 at 12 33 33 PM](https://github.com/hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/assets/113396342/a2351c28-9f94-4c73-a3be-62531128a9c9)